- Haustenbeck’s Heritage: Rise and Fall

 The Panther arrived at the Panzerversuchsstation in 1944 to partake in trials regarding the Dräger air filtration system.
 The report on these trials is aptly named Versuche mit Drägeranlage im „Panther G“.
 Although not clearly visible, a bunch of wires dangles from the right front corner of the turret.
 These wires probably connect to sensors inside the vehicle.
 The trials with the air filtration system will be discussed in more detail in a future article.

 In January 1946 part of the “German Tanks of Technical Interest” kept at Haustenbeck was photographed by a Lieutenant Craig on their journey from Panzerversuchsstation 96 to the School of Tank Technology at Chertsey, England.

-At least the E-100, Grille and Tiger V3 were shipped the same day.
+The E-100, Grille, Tiger V3 and Jagdtiger 305 004, began their journey on the same day.
 They were towed by Lend-Lease M20 Diamond T trucks.
 The M20 transporter was normally used in combination with the M19 trailer, but for this occasion the unusually heavy cargo was transported on Culemeyer Straßenroller trailers.
 Allegedly, the unit responsible for the move was the 835 Heavy Recovery Section of REME.

 The convoy crossed the Weser at Nienburg on January the fifth.
 By the end of 1945 a temporary multi-truss Bailey decked bridge had been constructed there by the Royal Engineers replacing the demolished Weserbrücke upstream.
 A photo shows the E-100 being winched across the bridge – most likely to keep the weight on the bridge deck as low as possible.